-A few blocks to the east of downtown, the Sweet Auburn neighborhood is home to the birthplace of America's most influential ...
+A few blocks to the east of downtown, the Sweet Auburn neighborhood is home to the birthplace of America's most ...
 More

 Martin Luther King, Jr. National Historic Site